 Governance of the UK/EU future partnership

 The EU and UK remain far apart on the overall governance of their future partnership.
-The EU still proposes a single framework for the UK and the EU to manage all areas of their future relationship, whereas the UK wants a number of separate agreements, each with their separate governance arrangements.
-The EU insists on an over-arching dispute resolution role for the European Court of Justice, which the UK refuses to countenance.
+Michel Barnier has stated that the parties are "still far from agreeing on the essential issue of dispute settlement".
+The EU proposed a single framework for the UK and the EU to manage all areas of their future relationship, whereas the UK preferred a number of separate agreements, each with their separate governance arrangements.
+The EU has insisted on an over-arching dispute resolution role for the European Court of Justice, which the UK has refused to countenance.

-Both the UK and EU want a close relationship in this area, but the area causing difficulties is that the EU wants firm guarantees on fundamental rights and individual freedoms, which the UK cannot guarantee without giving away some autonomy.
-The EU wants the UK to maintain the EU's current standards in certain areas of law such as data protection, which Barnier says the UK is failing to promise.
+The EU’s demand for firm guarantees on fundamental rights and individual freedoms, which the UK cannot guarantee without giving away some autonomy, has been a source of difficulty.
+Michel Barnier has now stated "We still struggle to agree on the necessary guarantees to protect citizens' fundamental rights and personal data."
+The EU wants the UK to maintain the EU's current standards in certain areas of law such as data protection, which Barnier said the UK was failing to promise.

-Michel Barnier's statement following completion of the third round of negotiations went further.
-He stated that the UK is continuing to refuse to agree the alignment or "level playing field" guarantee or to agree common social and environmental standards.
-He said that whilst the UK is seeking a comprehensive free trade agreement in line with existing precedents, it is not possible to copy and paste the "best of" the EU's existing three free trade agreements, with Canada, South Korea and Japan.
+Michel Barnier previously said that whilst the UK is seeking a comprehensive free trade agreement in line with existing precedents, it is not possible to copy and paste the "best of" the EU's existing three free trade agreements, with Canada, South Korea and Japan.
 He said that in any event the UK is demanding more than these agreements provide for, including complete freedom of movement of UK service providers for short stays, recognition of professional qualifications, assimilation of UK auditors to EU ones, the ability to co-decide with the EU on certain matters concerning equivalence in financial services, and retention of existing electricity interconnection arrangements.

 The UK viewpoint on the trade agreement negotiations

-The UK government's position is that the specifics of the EU's proposals concerning trade in goods are less open than the terms of the EU's recent free trade agreements with other countries.
-Regarding the "level playing field" and governance provisions, the UK government likewise maintains that the EU is insisting on conditions on the UK which are not included in the EU's other trade agreements, and which fail to take account of the fact of the UK's withdrawal from the EU.
-The UK government stated following the third negotiating round that the level playing field demands are "novel and unbalanced" and that the EU is insisting on "an ideological approach" preventing agreement.
-The UK's approach, as shown in a suite of draft texts published on 19 May, is to seek separate agreements on different relevant policy areas.
+The UK government's position is that the EU is insisting on conditions on the UK which are not included in the EU's other trade agreements, and which fail to take account of the fact of the UK's withdrawal from the EU.
+The UK government has previously stated that the EU’s level playing field demands are "novel and unbalanced" and that the EU is insisting on "an ideological approach" preventing agreement.

 In relation to fisheries, the UK government team appears to believe that the EU is seeking to maintain its current rights (quota shares) in disregard of the fact that, following the transition period, UK waters will be outside the EU Single Market and outside the reach of EU rules.
 The UK's proposal is that future fishing opportunities be based on the principle of "zonal attachment" and that this better reflects where the fish are.
 Under the UK proposal, the granting of access to EU vessels to fish in UK waters would be subject to annual negotiations, compliance with UK rules and licensing requirements including reporting obligations.